annmcnamara/ploty-dashboard-challenge/README.md

 ## Deployment

-The app was deployed to a free static page hosting service GitHub Pages. [http://annmcnamara.github.io/dashboard/Code/index.html](http://annmcnamara.github.io/dashboard/Code/index.html).
+The app was deployed to a free static page hosting service - GitHub Pages. [http://annmcnamara.github.io/dashboard/Code/index.html](http://annmcnamara.github.io/dashboard/Code/index.html).

 ## Analysis.
+Examining all the factors including age, sex, ethnicity, innie vs outie, and frequency of washing – there appear to be no differences in the number and kinds of bacteria  found in a particular person.

+This is an area of ongoing research...

 ### Data Source